Cadillac Ranch and Palo Duro Canyon

 No, you’re not seeing things—there really are nearly a dozen Cadillacs upended in the Texas plain west of Amarillo, roughly midway between Chicago and Los Angeles.
-Two hundred yards south of I-40 between the Hope Road and Arnot Road exits (numbers 62 and 60, respectively), some 10 miles west of Amarillo where old US-66 rejoins the Interstate, the rusting hulks of 10 classic Caddies are buried nose-down in the dirt, their upended tail fins tracing design changes from 1949 to 1964.
+Two hundred yards south of I-40 between the Hope Road and Arnot Road exits (exits 62 and 60, respectively), some 10 mi (16.1 km) west of Amarillo where old US-66 rejoins the interstate, the rusting hulks of 10 classic Caddies are buried nose-down in the dirt, their upended tail fins tracing design changes from 1949 to 1964.

 There’s a well-worn path from the frontage road if you want a closer look.
 Visitors are allowed any time, day or night.

 Palo Duro Canyon State Park

 Lovely Palo Duro Canyon State Park (daily, $8), one of the most beautiful places in all of Texas, is just 35 mi (56 km) southeast of Amarillo, east of the town of Canyon off the I-27 freeway.
 Cut into the Texas plain by the Prairie Dog Town Fork of the Red River, Palo Duro has more than 60 mi (97 km) of ravines, with canyon walls climbing to 800 ft (244 m).
 Coronado and company were the first Europeans to lay eyes on the area, and numerous Plains people, including Apache, Kiowa, and Comanche, later took refuge here.
 From the end of Hwy- 217, a well-paved road winds past the Palo Duro park visitors center (806/488-2227, daily), from where a short trail leads to a canyon overlook.
 Beyond here, more than 30 mi (48 km) of hiking extend through the canyon’s heart.
 It’s prettiest in spring and fall, and fairly popular year-round.